mvolkmann/blog/src/swift-ui.md

 ### Drawing Views

+The `Shape` protocol inherits from the `View` protocol and there are many provided views that inherit from `Shape`.
+Examples include `Circle` and `Rectangle`.

+By default, all views that inherit from `Shape` are filled with the foreground color of their parent view.
+This can be changed using the `fill` view modifier.
+It takes an object of a type that implements the `ShapeStyle` protocol.
+Examples include `Color`, `AngularGradient`, `LinearGradient`, `RadialGradient`, and `ImagePaint`.

+An outline can be added to any `Shape` with the `.stroke` view modifier.

 Many of these views support both the `border` and `strokeBorder` view modifiers.
 The difference between these becomes apparent when the border width is greater than one.